robertlevonyan/android-kex/README.md

-  val myFont = font(R.dimen.my_font_res)                        // get any font value from your recources val myStringArray = stringArray(R.array.my_string_array_res)  // get any string array from your recources val myIntArray = intArray(R.array.my_int_array_res)           // get any int array from your recources
+  val myFont = font(R.dimen.my_font_res)                        // get any font value from your recources val myStringArray = stringArray(R.array.my_string_array_res)  // get any string array from your recources val myIntArray = intArray(R.array.my_int_array_res)           // get any int array from your recources val myDrawable = drawable(R.drawable.my_drawable_name)        // get any drawable from your recources val myDrawable = drawable("my_drawable_name", "com.my.app")   // get any drawable from your recources by String name

   // Show toast with context, second parameter is optional, default value is Toast.LENGTH_SHORT toast("Some message", Toast.LENGTH_LONG)